top of page

 Size: Up to 2 inch wingspan

-Key ID features: Above orange with black blotches and spots, often with very jagged wing edges, submarginal row of yellow chevrons and brown to black marginal band.
-HW above has yellow patches adjacent to dark marginal band.
-Below dark gray to black, with lighter gray striations, and prominent white flattened "v" (pointed at the bottom, often looking like a gull in flight) with no hooks in center of HW.
+Key ID features: Above orange with black blotches and spots, often with very jagged wing edges.
+FW above has yellow patches adjacent to dark marginal band.
+HW above has submarginal row of yellow/orange crescent-shaped chevrons within brown to black marginal band.
+Below dark chocolate or dark gray to black, with lighter gray striations, and prominent white flattened "v" with no hooks (usually pointed at the bottom, often looking like a gull in flight), in center of HW.

 Host plant: Currant species (Ribes), including R. divericatum (straggly gooseberry), and R. lacustre (swamp gooseberry).